tinloaf/org-incoming/Readme.md

 Depending on your [configuration](#configuration), the annotation file will also contain any automatically extracted text, and may be a plain org file, or an org-roam node.

-Press `C-c C-c` to complete the annotation phase and complete processing this file. org-incoming will then automatically proceed with the next file.
-If you want to skip the file for now, press `C-c C-s`.
-If you want to quit your org-incoming session, press `C-c C-k`.
+Press `C-c C-c` (`M-x org-incoming-complete RET`)to complete the annotation phase and complete processing this file. org-incoming will then automatically proceed with the next file.
+If you want to skip the file for now, press `C-c C-s` (`M-x org-incoming-skip RET`).
+If you want to quit your org-incoming session, press `C-c C-k` (`M-x org-incoming-quit RET`).

 ## Important functions
 ### org-incoming-start
 Start a new org-incoming session.

+### org-incoming-complete
+Complete the current phase, advancing to the next.
+If the current phase is the annotation phase, the PDF file will be moved to its destination, the annotation file will be created at its destination, and the next PDF will be loaded (if any remain).

 ### org-incoming-quit
 Quit the current org-incoming session.
 Any input from the current query or annotation phase will be